gocrane/crane/docs/tutorials/resource-recommendation.md

 Resource recommendations are a lightweight implementation of VPA and are more flexible.

-1. Easy to install：as long as you install the Crane, it can be used
-2. Algorithm: The algorithm model adopts the Moving Window algorithm of VPA, and supports to customization algo args , providing higher flexibility
+1. Algorithm: The algorithm model adopts the Moving Window algorithm of VPA, and supports to customization algo args , providing higher flexibility
-3. Support batch analysis: With the ResourceSelector, users can batch analyze multiple workloads without creating VPA objects one by one
+2. Support batch analysis: With the ResourceSelector, users can batch analyze multiple workloads without creating VPA objects one by one
-4. More portable: It is difficult to use VPA's Auto mode in production because it will cause container reconstruction when updating container resource configuration.
+3. More portable: It is difficult to use VPA's Auto mode in production because it will cause container reconstruction when updating container resource configuration.
 Resource recommendation provides suggestions to users and leaves the decision of change to users

 ## Create Resource Analytics